dayeggpi/SWAP/README.md

 ```
 [App]
-soundvolumeview_path = SoundVolumeView.exe
+eartrumpet_path = C:/Program Files/EarTrumpet/EarTrumpet.exe
-auto_save = False
+auto_save = True
 ```
-adjust "soundvolumeview_path" as per the path to SoundVolumeView.exe (it can be as is if SoundVolumeView.exe is in the PATH environement, or in same folder as SWAP.exe
+adjust "eartrumpet_path" as per the path to EarTrumpet.exe (it can be as is if EarTrumpet.exe is in the PATH environement, or in same folder as SWAP.exe)

 adjust "auto_save" to True or False to save automatically any changes done on profiles/rules.